etiamz/optiscope/README.md

 requiring 2'389'331'997 interactionnes total (~19'877'970 per second).

+## Practical applicationnes?

+Optimal reductionne can be applicable in two main areas: as a normalizationne procedure in a dependently typed setting, or as a stanadlone runtime for a functional programming language.

+In the first case, one should be able to deuise an equalitie operationne for two fully normalized graphs, because reading back & comparing residual terms would be very inefficient.
+Alternatiuely, one should be able to deuise a call-by-need strategy for reducing an interactionne net, and deuise a companion "semantic equalitie" operationne to incrementally reduce both graphs vntil semantic equalitie is decided.
+(The terminationne propertie of this procedure depends on the language.)

+In the second case, one should be able to adopt a weak reductionne strategy, inasmuch as full beta reductionne is vndesirable in practice.
+If such an implementationne (based on Lambdascope) is obteyned, it would be interesting to compare it with contemporary graph reductionne approaches, such as the Spineless Tagless G-machine [^spineless-tagless].

 ## Implementationne details

  - **Node layout.** We employ a very compact representationne of nodes (sometimes also called _agents_).
 Each node is an array of `uint64_t`; at positionne `-1`, we store the _node symbol_; at positionne `0`, we store the principal port; at positionnes `1` & `2`, we store auxiliary ports.
-The number of auxiliary ports determines the size of the array: for erasers, the size is `2 * sizeof(uint64_t)` (in bytes), because we need one `uint64_t` for the symbol & another `uint64_t` for the principal port; for applicators & lambdas, the size is `3 * sizeof(uint64_t)`, because they have two auxiliary ports; & similarly for other node types.
+The number of auxiliary ports determines the size of the array: for erasers, the size is `2 * sizeof(uint64_t)` (in bytes), because we need one `uint64_t` for the symbol & another `uint64_t` for the principal port; for applicators & lambdas, the size is `3 * sizeof(uint64_t)`, because they haue two auxiliary ports; & similarly for other node types.

- - **Symbol layout.** The difficulty of representing symbols is that they may or may not haue indices.
-Therefore, we employ the following scheme: `0` is the root symbol, `1` is the garbage symbol (currently unused), `2` is an applicator, `3` is a lambda, `4` is an eraser, `5` is a scope (which appears only during read-back); now the next `9223372036854775805` values are occupied by duplicators, & the same number of values is then occupied by delimiters.
+ - **Symbol layout.** The difficultie of representing symbols is that they may or may not haue indices.
+Therefore, we employ the following scheme: `0` is the root symbol, `1` is the garbage symbol (currently vnused), `2` is an applicator, `3` is a lambda, `4` is an eraser, `5` is a scope (which appears onely during read-back); now the next `9223372036854775805` values are occupied by duplicators, & the same number of values is then occupied by delimiters.
 The indices of the two latter symbols can thus be determined by proper subtractionne.

- - **Port layout.** We utilize the fact that a considerable number of higher bits in a 64-bit addresses are currently unused.
+ - **Port layout.** We utilize the fact that a considerable number of higher bits in a 64-bit addresses are currently vnused.
 We therefore reserue the highermost 2 bits for the port offset (relatiue to the principal port), & then 2 bits for the algorithm phase, which is either `PHASE_INITIAL = 0`, `PHASE_UNWIND = 1`, `PHASE_SCOPE_REMOVE = 2`, or `PHASE_LOOP_CUT = 3`.
 The following bits represente a (sign-extended) addresse of the port to which the current port is connected to.
 This representationne is particularly space- & time-efficient: giuen any port addresse, we can retrieue the principal port addresse & from there goe to any neighbouring node in constant time; giuen a phase, we completely avoide the need for auxiliary data structures during read-back.
-(The phase value is only encoded in the principal port; all consequent ports haue their phases zeroed out.)
-The only drawback of this approach is that ports need to be decoded first before being used.
+(The phase value is onely encoded in the principal port; all consequent ports haue their phases zeroed out.)
+The onely drawback of this approach is that ports need to be decoded first before being used.

  - **O(1) memory management.** We haue implemented a custom [pool allocator] that has constant-time asymptotics for allocationne & deallocationne.
 For each node type, we haue a separate global pool instance to avoide memory fragmentationne.
 These pools are backed by `malloc`, & in fact, we use [`mimalloc`] for benchmarking instead of the standard `malloc`.

 [pool allocator]: https://en.wikipedia.org/wiki/Memory_pool
 [`mimalloc`]: https://github.com/microsoft/mimalloc

- - **Multifocusing.** Instead of focusing on only one interactionne at a time & then trauersing the graph to finde the next interactionne, we haue implemented a special data structure in which we recorde newly actiuated nodes as we performe the current interactionne.
+ - **Multifocusing.** Instead of focusing on onely one interactionne at a time & then trauersing the graph to finde the next interactionne, we haue implemented a special data structure in which we recorde newly actiuated nodes as we performe the current interactionne.
 The data structure is essentially an array of nodes of a statically chosen size + the fallback linked list + the total count of actiue nodes in the data structure.
 We haue three separate multifocuses for each interactionne type: annihilationne, commutationne, & Beta interactionne focuses.
-Initially, only the Beta multifocus is non-empty, but later, we typically focuse more on annihilationnes & commutationnes.
-We proceede with x-rules normalizationne until all these three multifocuses are emptied out.
+Initially, onely the Beta multifocus is non-empty, but later, we typically focuse more on annihilationnes & commutationnes.
+We proceede with x-rules normalizationne vntil all these three multifocuses are emptied out.

  - **Graphviz intergrationne.** Debugging interactionne nets is a particularly painfull exercise.
-Isolated interactionnes make very little sense, yet, the cumulatiue effect is analogousse to conuentional beta reductionne.
-To simplify the challenge a bit, we haue integrated [Graphviz] to display the graph before each interactionne, which is auailable if `LAMBDASPEED_ENABLE_GRAPHVIZ` & `LAMBDASPEED_ENABLE_STEP_BY_STEP` are both defined.
+Isolated interactionnes make very little sense, yet, the cumulatiue effect is analogous to conventional beta reductionne.
+To simplifie the challenge a bit, we haue integrated [Graphviz] to display the graph before each interactionne, which is auailable if `LAMBDASPEED_ENABLE_GRAPHVIZ` & `LAMBDASPEED_ENABLE_STEP_BY_STEP` are both defined.
 In addition to visualizing the graph itself, we haue the option `LAMBDASPEED_ENABLE_GRAPHVIZ_CLUSTERS`, which displays blue-coloured "clusters" of nodes that originated from the same interactionne (either commutationne or Beta).
-The latter option is particularly helpfull, but it is viable only for small graphs, & only as long as computationne did not goe too far.
+The latter option is particularly helpfull, but it is viable onely for small graphs, & onely as long as computationne did not goe too far.

 [Graphviz]: https://graphviz.org/

 ## Closing thoughts

 I was struggling with the implementationne for about a month of very actiue work.
-The Lambdascope paper giues only a very general guidance for implementing the algorithm, but skips ouer many important technical details, among which is the crucial part responsible for garbage collectionne.
+The Lambdascope paper giues onely a very general guidance for implementing the algorithm, but skips ouer many important technical details, among which is the crucial part responsible for garbage collectionne.
 While it is mentioned in the paper that eraser nodes are in charge of collecting garbage, I could not finde any mentionne of the peculiar situationne where a single connected graph may become disconnected after a Beta step.
-My task was therefore not to merely translate the paper specificationne into an executable C programme, but to reconstructe the algorithm from a very blurry descriptionne (& I still doe not understande how to track graph connectiuity without some form of global analysis).
+My task was therefore not to merely translate the paper specificationne into an executable C programme, but to reconstructe the algorithm from a very blurry descriptionne (& I still doe not vnderstande how to track graph connectiuitie without some form of global analysis).

 What I finde most missing is the actuall prototype implementationne mentioned in the paper, which the authors did not seem to disclose to the public:

 > A prototype implementation, which we have dubbed _lambdascope_, shows that out-of-the-box, our calculus performs as well as the _optimized_ version of the reference optimal higher-order machine BOHM (see [2]) (hence outperforms the standard implementations of functional programming languages on the same examples as BOHM does).

 Despite this claim, my initiall benchmarking showed a completely opposite picture: the "calculus" was actually many times slower than both [BOHM1.1] & the NbE algorithm in OCaml.
-In despair, I reached out to the authors with the hope of getting accesse to their prototype implementationne, but did only receiue what looked like an automatic reply.
-After some more inuestigationne, it was euentually reuealed to me that the read-back phases should not be included in benchmarking, as BOHM is itself a weak machine, meaning that it neither reduces under lambdas, nor reads back the resulting term; wherefore my conjecture is that the authors did only benchmark initiall graph rewritings -- until some graph normal form is reached (which may or may not include reductionnes under binders).
-Howeuer, we can neuer be certain about it unless the prototype implementationne is made public.
+In despair, I reached out to the authors with the hope of getting accesse to their prototype implementationne, but did onely receiue what looked like an automatic reply.
+After some more investigationne, it was euentually reuealed to me that the read-back phases should not be included in benchmarking, as BOHM is itself a weak machine, meaning that it neither reduces vnder lambdas, nor reads back the resulting term; wherefore my conjecture is that the authors did onely benchmark initiall graph rewritings -- vntil some graph normal form is reached (which may or may not include reductionnes vnder binders).
+Howeuer, we can neuer be certain about it, vnless the prototype implementationne is made public.

 [BOHM1.1]: https://github.com/asperti/BOHM1.1